Congenital Heart Disease

 Congenital heart Disease (CHDs) incorporates a group of abnormalities of the heart and is a general name for any type of malformation of the heart, heart valves or major blood vessels which are present at birth.
 Defects can range from simple to complex and can occur alone or in groups, depending on how the heart has developed.

 Congenital heart disease can include the following abnormalities:

-Although there is no indication that the incidence of congenital heart disease is increasing, as Australian birth rates increase and enhanced medical care and technology continue to improve survival rates following medical interventions, the prevalence is predicted to increase.
+Although there is no indication that the incidence of CHD is increasing, as Australian birth rates increase and enhanced medical care and technology continue to improve survival rates following medical interventions, the prevalence is predicted to increase.
 In particular, there are an increasing number of adults with congenital heart disease who are not well served by the existing health care system.

-Gaining a better understanding of the entire spectrum of congenital heart disease, the number of people living with congenital heart disease, and the total burden of disease across the disease continuum is imperative to patients and those responsible for treating them, including health policy makers, ultimately delivering not just better, but sustainable care.
+Gaining a better understanding of the entire spectrum of CHD, the number of people living with CHD, and the total burden of disease across the disease continuum is imperative to patients and those responsible for treating them, including health policy makers, ultimately delivering not just better, but sustainable care.